 Andy says: “I have a wide range of skills and knowledge which I can call on to best suit the needs and requirements of any group I am working with.
 I’m creative and energetic and bring a great sense of fun.
-I am passionate about creating a safe and enjoyable learning environment to help individuals overcome difficulties; push themselves and develop during our time working together.”
+I am passionate about enabling people to realise their potential and make a positive impact in their organisation, teams and communities.”

-In his spare time, Andy is an avid cyclist, and enjoys mountaineering and paddle sports.
+In his spare time, Andy is an avid cyclist, mountaineer and paddler.
 He is also a member of the Langdale and Ambleside Mountain Rescue Team.

 Jill’s aim is to create a positive and inclusive environment, where learning through experience, reflection and sharing, supports people to develop and grow.
 Jill has worked in industry, education and the charitable sector and has over 20 years of experience in developing people.
 Her academic background supports the learning process, and draws from robust and proven methods, theories and approaches.

 She provides people with an opportunity to explore and find personal meaning, accept or address conflicts and integrate new insights.
 This process can be facilitated in a formal coaching setting or in an informal and inspirational space, sometimes in nature.
 The intention is to reconnect with self, hear from others and make commitments to future goals in a personal and professional context.

 Her initial career began with the development of young people, leading way to a teaching career and on into the learning and development industry.
 Specific job roles include Learning Manager, National Sales Consultant, Project Manager, Lecturer, Personal Coach, and L&D Consultant.

 Jill has spent time travelling and working around the world – taking part in many personal adventures in the mountains.
 Her love of cycling has taken her on solo trips and led to many interesting personal discoveries and a few escapades too.